-William Venator brought this word, meaning foolish babbling, back from oblivion in his self-published 2003 satire, Wither This Land, which told of political upheavals following the opposition by saboteurs to fox hunting in Britain (a controversy in the UK at the time):
+William Venator brought this word, meaning foolish babbling, back from oblivion in his self-published 2003 satire, Wither This Land, which told of political upheavals following the opposition by saboteurs to fox hunting in Britain:

 The day had proceeded well at Stanthorpe but Downing Street was fuming.
 Cramp, caught unawares, had given an excellent stultiloquy, much to the press’s amusement, on the need for “action, containment for flaunting the law, overweening disapproval, community and tolerance needed.”